 Spiritual Stronghold of Fear

-Everyone has concerns.
-They are things that matter to us personally or affect our well-being.
-A step further from concern is worry.
+A step beyond concern is worry.
 This happens when we allow our mind to dwell on our concern.
 Sometimes worries turn into a spirit of fear, which can interfere with living the life God planned for you.

 We can’t escape fear- we all experience it.
 It is a common and natural emotion.